newfold-labs/wp-theme-bluehost-blueprint/readme.txt

 == Copyright ==

-Bluehost Studio WordPress Theme, (C) 2025 Newfold Digital Bluehost Studio is distributed under the terms of the GNU GPL.
+Bluehost Blueprint WordPress Theme, (C) 2025 Newfold Digital Bluehost Blueprint is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by